Oxford University Catholic Chaplaincy

 About The Oxford University Catholic Chaplaincy

-In 1917, the Newman Trust, founded in 1904 to support the Chapel and the Chaplaincy, purchases the Old Palace in Rose Place, St Aldates.
-The purchase is made possible by the gift of another Oxford property to the Trust by the Duke of Norfolk.
+Before Catholic students were formally allowed at Oxford, a group of undergraduates founded the Oxford University Catholic Club, later renamed the Newman Society.
+In 1917, the Newman Trust, established in 1904 to support the Chapel and Chaplaincy, purchased the Old Palace—thanks to a generous gift of another Oxford property by the Duke of Norfolk.

-Following the restoration of the Old Palace in 1920, Fr Arthur Stapylton Barnes, the fourth Chaplain, moved in.
-The Chapel opened on the second floor (the current Assistant Chaplain’s room), and the Newman Society hold their meetings in what we now know as the Blue Room.
+Following restoration in 1920, Fr.
+Arthur Stapylton Barnes, the fourth Chaplain, moved in.
+The Chapel opened on the second floor (now the Assistant Chaplain’s room), and the Newman Society held meetings in the Blue Room.
+The buildings as we know them today—including the Chapel, Newman Room, library, and student accommodation—were completed in 1972, after redevelopment to support the growing Catholic student community.

 More from The Oxford Magazine